On the Density of Happy Numbers: Main Result

 \section{Main Result}

-As in the previous section we continue to assume $H$ is a generalized $b$-happy function with digit mean and variance $\mu, \sigma^2$.
-Also we assume that we have experimentally found a suitable starting $n_1$-strict interval $I_1$ with type-C density $d_1$ for some $C \subset \mathbb{N}$.
-As in section 2, for positive integer $m$, let $Y_m$ be the random variable induced by the interval $[0,b^m-1]$.
+As in the previous section we continue to assume that $H$ is a $b$-happy function with digit mean $\mu$ and digit variance $\sigma^2$.
+Also, we assume that we have experimentally found a suitable starting $n_1$-strict interval, $I_1$, with large type-C density for some $C \subset \mathbb{N}$.
+As in Section 2, for positive integers $m$, let $Y_m$ denote the random variable induced by the interval $[0,b^m-1]$.

 In this section we give a proof of the following